Quick overview

 Impact of different levels of damage

 What do different thresholds mean in practice?
 Different levels of harm imply an assessment of the existence or degree of social harm of an unlawful act.
-As such, they have a direct impact on the legal qualification of the offence and the level of punishment.
+As such, they have a direct impact on the legal classification of the offence and the level of punishment.
 There is no such thing as theft, and it is obvious that a different punishment must follow if, for example, an employee has defrauded his employer of fifteen thousand or one hundred and fifty thousand crowns.
 Let us look at the specific offences:

 - Theft: If the damage caused exceeds a certain threshold, the act may be qualified as theft with a higher penalty rate.
 Theft with not insignificant damage (over CZK 10,000) can be punished by imprisonment for up to two years, while significant damage (over CZK 1,000,000) can lead to imprisonment for up to eight years.